sictweb/bti425-2020/notes/week09.md

 [More Angular service coverage](angular-services-more) - Adds on to the introductory content.

-[Angular Service Example](angular-services-example) - A supporting code example, posted in the repo.
+[Angular service example](angular-services-example) - A supporting code example, posted in the repo.

 And then...